 Wednesday Nights 8:00-9:00pm

 Join Rabbi Eve and other congregants for a bit of socializing, ask the rabbi, engage with one another and more.
 Bring your own evening beverage.
 PJs Welcome!
-Join Zoom Meeting. https://zoom.us/j/800190768 (not happening on April 8 due to Pesach)
+Click here to join Zoom at the appointed time.

 Lunch and Learn with Rabbi Eve